tydfuyhf/4dof_fin_ray/README.md

 try control 4dof_robot_arm in rviz2.

-I will update gripper and teleoperation use openrb-150 and BT 210 soon.
+I will update gripper and teleoperation using openrb-150 and BT 210 soon.